Decorative banner with details of a medieval manuscript and text reading "Outcasts: Prejudice & Persecution in the Medieval World"

 Last year we invited you to join a conversation about how we can use a museum collection—made up of artworks created primarily for the wealthiest classes—to peel back layers of history and reveal a more inclusive vision of European art.

 The online dialogue about the exhibition Outcasts: Prejudice and Persecution in the Medieval World inspired us to take action in two ways.
-First, in response to requests to provide more digital resources around the exhibition, we invited three prominent scholars to expand on three of its themes: race, anti-Semitism, and gender identity.
+First, in response to requests to provide more digital resources around the exhibition, we invited three prominent scholars to expand on three of its themes: race, anti-semitism, and gender identity.
 We thank these experts for their thoughtful essays, which present new insights into the experience of marginalized people in medieval Europe.
 We hope they will prove useful in research, teaching, and learning, and in furthering debate and dialogue on these important topics.

 Second, we began to organize another exhibition, Balthazar: A Black African King in Medieval and Renaissance Art (November 19, 2019–February 16, 2020), inspired by visitors’ reactions to and questions about Outcasts.
 The exhibition focuses on the fascinating figure of Balthazar, a black African king depicted in scenes of the Adoration of the Magi.
+We look forward to inviting feedback here on The Iris as work on the exhibition progresses.

 Download all three essays here, available as open-access documents under a Creative Commons license: